A covariant polymerized scalar field in loop quantum gravity: Spherically symmetric general relativity in new variables

 \section{Spherically symmetric general relativity in new variables}

-We recall the basics of gravity coupled to a scalar field in spherical symmetry \cite{Gambini:2009ie}.
+We recall the basics of spherically symmetric gravity minimally coupled to a massless scalar field \cite{Gambini:2009ie}.
 The classical variables are the triads in the radial and transverse directions and their canonically conjugate momenta $E^x,E^\varphi, K_x,K_\varphi$.
 Their relations to the usual metric variables are,